by Alina Livneva24 October '19

 How Large Paintings Became the World's Big New Art Trend 2019

 There's no shortage of art retailers, which means it can be quite challenging to pinpoint the right artwork among a sea of options.
 We checked in with the online art retailer's assistant curator, Monty Preston, to share the key themes collectors and designers have noticed so far this year.
-Use their insights as inspiration to find the perfect piece of art to refresh your space.
+Use their insights as inspiration to find the trend or the perfect piece of art to refresh your space.

 The trend now is appreciating the maximalist look, which you can pull off with modern art boasting motifs and 21st-century social issues.
 “Think clash rather than chaos, This look is best achieved with unexpected pairings, vibrant colors, use of texture, and layers of ornate, intricate design.
 In 2019, we are seeing maximalism articulated in highly stylized symbolic composition.”